 - Separation for a period of five years civil partner’s consent

-Our aim is to ensure that, wherever possible, the dissolution of your civil partnership is processed as quickly as possible as to shorten this difficult period.
+As civil partnership solicitors London, our aim is to ensure that, wherever possible, the dissolution of your civil partnership is processed as quickly as possible as to shorten this difficult period.

 An application for financial provision can be done through a lump sum, property transfer, maintenance and pension sharing orders.
 There is also the possibility of financial provision which can be applied for in respect of any child or children of the family.